marsipu/gsoc2021/FINAL_REPORT.md

 Connected to this feature was a bug I found where an antialiasing-parameter wasn't passed to PlotCurveItems which I fixed in this [PR](https://github.com/pyqtgraph/pyqtgraph/pull/1932).
 Another performance increase could be achieved by preloading the data.
-This would normally scale startup time with the file-size, but to prevent thisI implemented the (pythonic) parallel loading in a separate thread to keep startup-time low.
+This would normally scale startup time with the file-size, but to prevent this I implemented loading in a separate thread to keep startup-time low.
+To compare an visualize the effect of different parameters on the performance, I created a wrapping benchmark-utility in this repository.

-- creation of a benchmark-utility to compare and visualize the effect of different performance inflicting parameters.
+- creation of a benchmark-utility
 - optimized drawing and update of RawTraceItems
 - downsampling (customized methods originally from pyqtgraph)
 - usage of OpenGL (implemented with pyopengl by pyqtgraph)
 - preloading of data (in a separate thread to reduce startup-time)

 #### Refactoring of MPL-Backend and Tests
-Following my mentors advice I started early with refactoring the matplotlib-backend to facilitate the later side-by-side integration of matplotlib and pyqtgraph.
+Following my mentors' advice I started early with refactoring the matplotlib-backend to facilitate the later side-by-side integration of matplotlib and pyqtgraph.
 I refactored all methods from the matplotlib-backend which were backend-independent into a new Base-Class for both backends called `BrowserBase`.